-For the $\Ep-\Lp$ correlation (Figure \ref{fig:7}b), we notice that almost all the 10 possible outliers clearly deviate from the on-axis Yonetoku relation.
-So, combining both the Amati relation and the Yonetoku relation, we argue that the ambiguous sample should also be off-axis GRBs.
-Furthermore, Figure \ref{fig:7} seems to indicate that the Yonetoku relation may be a better tool to distinguish between on-axis GRBs and off-axis GRBs.
+For the $\Ep-\Lp$ correlation (Figure \ref{fig:7}b), we note that almost all the ten possible outliers clearly deviate from the on-axis Yonetoku relation.
+From combining the Amati relation and the Yonetoku relation, we therefore argue that the ambiguous sample should also be off-axis GRBs.
+Furthermore, Figure \ref{fig:7} seems to indicate that the Yonetoku relation may be a better tool for distinguishing between on- and off-axis GRBs.

-\section{Conclusions and Discussion}
+\section{Conclusions and discussion}

-The prompt emission of GRBs are studied for both on-axis and off-axis cases.
-Especially, the three prompt emission parameters, i.e., $\Ep$, $\Eiso$, and $\Lp$ are considered.
-Their dependence on the input model parameters is obtained via both analytical derivations and numerical simulations, which are consistent with each other.
-It is confirmed that $\Ep$, $\Eiso$, and $\Lp$ are independent of $\obs$ and $\jet$ as long as our line of sight is within the homogeneous jet cone (i.e., the on-axis cases).
+The prompt emission of GRBs was studied for both on- and off-axis cases.
+Especially the three prompt emission parameters $\Ep$, $\Eiso$, and $\Lp$ were considered.
+Their dependence on the input model parameters was obtained via both analytical derivations and numerical simulations, which are consistent with each other.
+We confirmed that $\Ep$, $\Eiso$, and $\Lp$ are independent of $\obs$ and $\jet$ as long as our line of sight is within the homogeneous jet cone (i.e., the on-axis cases).
 However, they strongly depend on the value of $\obs-\jet$ when the jet is viewed off-axis.
-Additionally, their dependence on $\gamma$ is very different for on-axis cases and off-axis cases, as shown in Equations \ref{eq:26} and \ref{eq:27}.
-Through Monte Carlo simulations, it is found that the Amati relation is $\Ep \propto \Eiso^{0.495\pm0.015}$ in on-axis cases.
+Additionally, their dependence on $\gamma$ is very different for on- and off-axis cases, as shown in Equations \ref{eq:26} and \ref{eq:27}.
+Through Monte Carlo simulations, we found that the Amati relation is $\Ep \propto \Eiso^{0.495\pm0.015}$ in on-axis cases.
 Correspondingly, the Yonetoku relation is $\Ep \propto \Lp^{0.511\pm0.016}$.
 On the other hand, in off-axis cases, the Amati relation is $\Ep \propto \Eiso^{0.282\pm0.006}$ and the Yonetoku relation is $\Ep \propto \Lp^{0.206\pm0.006}$.
-The simulated samples are directly compared with the observational samples.
-It is found that they are well consistent with each other in the slopes and intrinsic scatters.
-The $\Ep-E_{\gamma}$ relation is also tested, which is found to be $\Ep \propto E_{\gamma}^{0.459\pm0.018}$ for on-axis GRBs and $\Ep \propto E_{\gamma}^{0.269\pm0.008}$ for off-axis GRBs.
+The simulated samples were directly compared with the observational samples.
+We found that they are well consistent with each other in the slopes and intrinsic scatters.
+The $\Ep-E_{\gamma}$ relation was also tested and was found to be $\Ep \propto E_{\gamma}^{0.459\pm0.018}$ for on-axis GRBs and $\Ep \propto E_{\gamma}^{0.269\pm0.008}$ for off-axis GRBs.